komerpoodari/CarND-Vehicle-Detection/writeup_report.md

 1. Used decision function confidence score in conjunction with svm predition score.
 The logic is implemented in function `find_cars()`.
 2. Implemented heatmaps and overlapping scales.
 The logic is presented in `find_cars()` function and heat related functions in **4.Heat Maps** section functions `add_heat()` and `apply_threshold()`.
 3. Averaging the heatmaps over 'n' number of frames and then applyig threshold.
 The logic is implemented in function `process_image()`.
 4. Ignoring detected vehicles in unusual places and with unsusually small sizes.
 The respective logic is implemented in `check_box_sizes()` and `check_box_location()`.
 Personally I did not like this approach, though I implemented as a possibility.
-I would rather prefer finetuning detection algrorithms.
+I would rather prefer finetuning detection algrorithms and training with right dataset.